davidblackuk/MountFuji/README.md

   - opening the about dialog shows an indicator next to the version number
   - a message about the new version number and a link to the release page on GitHub.
+- Added an indindicator that the application state needs saving.

 #### Contributers